In Him Ministries:

 False teachers twist the Scriptures.

-"One of the marks of the last days is an increase in false teachers, who for a while embrace the gospel but are later lured away into heresy.
+“One of the marks of the last days is an increase in false teachers, who for a while embrace the gospel but are later lured away into heresy.
 The Apostle Paul predicted that this would happen at the church of Ephesus, where Timothy served as leader (Acts 20:29-30).
-Later the ascended Lord commended this church with the words "You have tested those who call themselves apostles and are not, and you have found them to be liars" (Revelation 2:2).
-Christians are responsible for testing new doctrines and revelations against the clear teaching of Scripture (Acts 17:17)."
-[2]
+Later the ascended Lord commended this church with the words “You have tested those who call themselves apostles and are not, and you have found them to be liars” (Rev. 2:2).
+Christians are responsible for testing new doctrines and revelations against the clear teaching of Scripture (Acts 17:17).”

 Officially, Seventh-day Adventists don’t eat the unclean meats from the Mosaic Covenant listed in Leviticus 11, but their prophet, Ellen White went even further and warned against eating any meat at all.